Can You Work in Austria with a German EU Blue Card?

 If you quit or lose your job when moving to Austria, your EU Blue Card will expire after 3 months.
 So it’s better to find a job in Austria which suits your qualifications first and only after writing a notice.

-Generally, EU Blue Card is valid for 4 years; so if you worked 1,5 years in Germany, you have only 2,5 years left in Austria.
 After that, you can apply for EU Blue Card Austria if your salary is above the minimum; if not, there is an Austrian version of the EU Blue Card called Red White Red Card.

 All residence permits in Austria have shorter validation than in Germany, so the EU Blue Card is valid for 2 years and the Red White Red Card/Plus for one year, with possible extension in both cases.